Guidance on the different types of organisation that are able to apply for NCF funds

 Community Interest Companies (CICs) or other social enterprises that are not charities can apply if you can send us a business plan showing realistic plans for income generation (other than through charitable grants) and a community interest statement.
 We can then consider funding the charitable costs of your start-up or expansion.
 We will not normally fund your continuing services, which should be financed by selling goods and services in line with your chosen governance model.

 We will consider applications from Parish/ Town Councils where the project is clearly of wide community benefit, such as a play area or community centre.
 Parish Councils will be asked to consider their ability to cover the cost through their precept, and will generally be expected to make a contribution to the project cost.

 We will also consider applications from Churches/ Parochial Church Councils towards inclusive community activities that do not promote religious beliefs.

 Typically, schools (including organisations delivering National Curriculum/ government funded education) and other statutory organisations are not eligible to apply to our funds.
 We occasionally have limited opportunities where schools can apply – you can search our available Funds to see if there are any current opportunities, or contact us to check.

-If you are unsure whether your group is eligible please contact us for advice before you begin an application.
+If you are unsure whether your group or activity is eligible please contact us for advice before you begin an application.